 1) Investigate the types of air filtration systems

-Whole-home air cleaners and air filtration systems come in a number of shapes, sizes and technologies.
-Considered top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the ideal answer for the most severe allergy sufferers and asthmatic residents.
+Whole-home air cleaners and air filtration systems come in a variety of shapes, sizes and technologies.
+Considered top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best answer for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

-There are a host of humidification systems from Norrell Service Experts that are already designed to run best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can give you.
+There are a host of humidification systems from Norrell Service Experts that are already set up to run best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can offer.

 3) Keep pollen outside of your home